OutSystems/docs-support/src/troubleshooting/application-lifecycle/too-many-failed-login.md

 3. Click on the "Unblock Selected" button to allow login actions from that address again;

-4. After selecting the appropriate line and clicking the button, the line is cleared and a success feedback message is presented to the System Administrator, indicating that the address is unblocked.
+4. After selecting the appropriate line and clicking the button, the line is cleared and a success feedback message is presented to the administrator, indicating that the address is unblocked.

-Should the System Administrator not be able to solve the issue, by accessing the Management Consoles, please contact OutSystems’ Support.
+Should the administrator not be able to solve the issue, by accessing the Management Consoles, please contact OutSystems’ Support.

-### Unblock Application Users
+### Unblock application users

-If this issue is preventing users from logging in one of your applications, the situation must be handled in Users Management console (Users) by a System Administrator (requires Users Manager role).
+If this issue is preventing users from logging in one of your applications, the situation must be handled in Users Management console (Users) by a administrator (requires Users Manager role).
 Otherwise, the user should wait for the indicated period.

 The following steps must be executed: